JoostHouben/Euwe-chess-engine/README.md

 [Max Euwe](https://en.wikipedia.org/wiki/Max_Euwe), a Dutch chess player, mathematician, former FIDE president, and the fifth World Chess Champion.

+You can play against it online on [lichess](https://lichess.org/@/Euwe-chess-engine).

 ## Hardware requirements

 Euwe uses BMI2 instructions for bitboard manipulation.
 This means that it requires a CPU that